Action Variables

 evaluation.outcome

-The outcome of the rule evaluation of a workflow.
+The outcome of the rule evaluation of a rule set.
 Includes both built-in - such as ALLOW, or DENY - as well as custom values.

 evaluation.reason

-The reason field of the rule evaluation of a workflow.
+The reason field of the rule evaluation of a rule set.
 This is a short, one sentence explanation of the evaluation.

 evaluation.ruleSet.name